 So what is new?
-I guess my big news is that I’ll be shooting a film version of Julia Sweeney: Older & Wider in Spokane, my hometown, April 2 and 3 at the Fox Theater — where I used to work as an usherette in high school.
+I guess my big news is that I’ll be shooting a film version of Julia Sweeney: Older & Wider in Spokane, my hometown, April 2 and 3 at the Martin Woldson Theater at The Fox — where I used to work as an usherette in high school.
 I’m selling half the seats and giving away the other half.
 There’s a pop-up window on my website where you can get free tickets or just click here.
 This is going to be a big part of my work for the year, getting that show filmed, edited and ready for wherever it will stream.
 I hope it’s Amazon or Netflix; we will see.

 On April 6, I’m recording the audio version of the show for Audible — a special performance at The Groundlings Theatre.
 When I record for an audio listening experience, I think more about how I sound and less about having high energy than when it’s being recorded for film.
 Something I learned after many recordings of Letting Go of God.
 I finally got a recording I liked in NYC at Ars Nova.
 Here’s hoping the same quality will be captured at The Groundlings.

 I’m doing Older & Wider February 1 at Seattle’s Neptune Theater.
 I just spent a few days in Seattle doing publicity for my show, which I’m looking forward to.